Roald Sagdeev: Role in politics

-He was elected at the Supreme Soviet of the USSR in 1987 and worked until 1991 as an advisor on the issues related to civil and military space problems for Mikhail Gorbachev and Eduard Shevardnadze on summits, which were held in Geneva (1985), in Washington, D.C.
+He was elected to the Supreme Soviet of the Soviet Union in 1987 and worked until 1991 as an advisor on the issues related to civil and military space problems for Mikhail Gorbachev and Eduard Shevardnadze on summits, which were held in Geneva (1985), in Washington, D.C.
 (1987) and in Moscow (1988).
+However, following the Moscow Summit, Sagdeev was removed from a state visit to Poland in July 1988 and felt "excommunicated" from Soviet leadership after writing a letter criticizing the slowness of the Soviet supercomputer program.

 Personal life

 Sagdeev met Susan Eisenhower, a step-grandmother, and the twice divorced mother of three daughters, in 1987, at a US–USSR forum in New York City.
 Eisenhower is the granddaughter of Dwight D. Eisenhower 34th President of the United States, and a political scientist by profession.
 They rendezvoused later in Russia, the US, and various European countries before they married in 1990.
 Thus, he moved to live in the US.
 As of 2008 they are divorced.

 Post-Cold War

 Today, Sagdeev is a Distinguished Professor of Physics at the University of Maryland, College Park, member of the US National Academy and the Royal Swedish Academy of Sciences.
 Sagdeev is also a member of the Supervisory Council of the International Luxembourg Forum on Preventing Nuclear Catastrophe.
-He is also currently a Senior Advisor at the Albright Stonebridge Group, a global strategy firm, where he assists clients with issues involving Russia and countries in the former Soviet Union.
+He is also currently a senior advisor at the Albright Stonebridge Group, a global strategy firm, where he assists clients with issues involving Russia and countries in the former Soviet Union.